vfinel/nopywer/readme.md

     - should NOT contains any notes or comments on the cells

 ## how to setup nopywer parameters

+To download the code, click on the green ```<> Code``` button on the top-right corner of this page, and then click on "Download ZIP".
+Note that if you are familiar with git, it would be best to clone the repository to get updates easily.

 The file ```get_user_parameters.py``` contains some fields that can be edited:
 - ```project_file```: this actually NOT used if you run nopywer from QGIS console directly, so you can ignore this
 - ```extra_cable_length```: extra length to add to the "straight line length" measured on the map, to get the necessary length of the cable to have some slack.
 10m should be the minimum.